closerdao/tdf-game-guide/Readme.md

 | [Community Living](06_community-living/) | Daily life at TDF | [View](06_community-living/) |
 | [Land Stewardship](07_land-stewardship/) | Ecological practices | [View](07_land-stewardship/) |

-## 🔄 Living Document
+## 🔄 Guide Updates

 This guide evolves as our community learns and grows.
-Your feedback and participation help improve it for everyone.

----

-*"Regenerate more than you consume."*
+Changes to the guide must go through governance (Chalmers discussion → Snapshot vote).
+See the [Governance section](03_governance/) for details on how to propose changes.